tklab-tud/ID2T/README.md

 Comparability of the results must be ensured by use of publicly available datasets.
 Existing datasets, however, suffer from several disadvantages.
 Often they do not provide ground trouth, consist of outdated traffic and do not contain any payload because of privacy reasons.
 Moreover, frequently datasets do not contain latest attacks and missing attack labels make it difficult to identify existing attacks and enable a transparent comparison of Intrusion Detection Systems.

 The ID2T application was first proposed in [[1]](#references) and targets the injection of attacks into existing network datasets.
 At first, it analyzes a given dataset and collects statistics from it.
 These statistics are stored into a local database.
 Next, these statistics can be used to define attack parameters for the injection of one or multiple attacks.
 Finally, the application creates the required attack packets and injects them into the existing file.
-Resulting in a new PCAP with the injected attacks and a label file indicating the position (timestamps) of the first and last attack packet.
+Resulting in a new PCAP with the injected attacks and a label file indicating the position of the attack in the dataset.

 ### References
 [1] [Cordero, Vasilomanolakis, Milanov et al.: ID2T: a DIY Dataset Creation Toolkit for Intrusion Detection System](https://www.tk.informatik.tu-darmstadt.de/fileadmin/user_upload/Group_TK/filesDownload/Published_Papers/id2t.pdf)